 Customers perhaps, but not always motivated users.
 Think of the un-walked treadmill; the not lifted weights; the broken diets; the hours not spent at the gym; the half-hearted obedience given to the high priced instruction of motivational gurus, coaches, and trainers; and finally, to the unhappy faces seen more often than smiling ones.

-Reality check: Even the more perfect visions thrown at us by the media, the celebrities at the top of their field are far from perfect beings.
-Think Lance Armstrong, Tiger Woods, Lindsey Lohan, Oprah’s battle with her weight, and Michael Jackson’s carving up his face -stars in the eyes of the media and fans, but at some level being controlled by feelings.
+Reality check: Even the more perfect visions of perfection thrown at us by the media are less than perfect.
+Think Lance Armstrong cheating to win, Oprah’s battle with her weight, and Michael Jackson’s carving up his fac.e.
+Stars in the eyes of many, but at some level being controlled by feelings of imperfection.
 Discouraging?
 Perhaps, but only when you let the media’s expectations rule your feelings about yourself.

 What does all this mean?
-All feelings, good and bad want to control you; to make you act as they command.
+All feelings, good and bad, want to control you and to make you act as they command.
 Not always a problem, but when it is, you do things you regret.
-Happy feelings lead to drinking too much?
-Happiness ruled.
-Sad feelings lead to eating too much?
-Sadness ruled.
-Fear kept you from speaking up at a meeting?
-Fear ruled.
-Despair had you quitting early in the game?
-Despair ruled.
+Happy feelings lead to drinking too much.
+Fear keeps you from speaking up or making new friends..
+Anger leads to physically abusing another.
+Sad feeling lead to thoughts of suicide.

 - Feeling awareness

 - Acting wisely on what you can change

 - Letting go of what you cannot change